litegapps/litegapps.github.io/_posts/2023-12-01-Lineage-android14.md

 ---
 layout: blog
-title: LineageOS: The Gateway to Android 14
+title: LineageOS The Gateway to Android 14
 date:   2023-12-01 11:02:07 +0100
 description: LineageOS, the open-source operating system that has captivated the Android community
 lang: en